Mogok: History

 Mogok is believed to be founded in 1217 by three lost Shan hunters who discovered rubies at the base of a collapsed mountain later known as Kyee Arr Taung.
 According to the oral history, the hunters returned to their home in Momeik and offered the precious stones to the local saopha who established a village in what would become modern-day Mogok.

 Following the 1885 Third Anglo-Burmese War when the British conquered and annexed the hither to independent Upper Burma, in 1886 the British launched a military expedition to "open up" the ruby mines at Mogok and make them available to British merchants.
 George Skelton Streeter, a gem expert and son of Edmund Streeter of the Streeters & Co Ltd jewellery company in London, accompanied the expedition and stayed there to work as a government valuer in British-run mines.

 In 2018, the Mogok commemorated the 800th anniversary of the city's founding.

 During the Myanmar civil war, the town was the site of large-scale fighting between the Ta'ang National Liberation Army and Myanmar's military, with large eastern portions of the town falling under rebel control.
 The town fell to armed ethnic rebel forces on 24 July 2024.
 The TNLA withdrew from Mogok after a China-brokered ceasefire on 29 October 2025.

 Geography

 At 1170 m in elevation, the city has a fairly temperate climate year-round, and is home to Bamar, Shan, Lisu, Palaung, and Karen ethnic groups, as well as Chinese, Indians and Gurkhas.

 The city is composed of two towns, Mogok and Kyat Pyin.
 Mogok is four miles long and two miles wide.
-It is situated in a valley surrounded by a large number of mountains.Taung Min Taung mountain is the highest mountain in the region and is at an elevation of more than 7000 feet.
+It is situated in a valley surrounded by a large number of mountains.
+Taung Min Taung mountain is the highest mountain in the region and is at an elevation of more than 7000 feet.
 Kyatpyin lies about 7 mi southwest of Mogok.
-Tourists that travel to this area need a special authorization and a guide person.
+Tourists who travel to this area need a special authorization and a guide person.